-An ancient spitz breed, the Shiba Inu is the most popular dog in Japan and is an extremely sought after companion in the United States due to their small size, teddy-bear appearance, and feisty personality.
+An ancient spitz breed, the Shiba Inu is the most popular dog in Japan and is an extremely sought-after companion in the United States due to its small size, teddy-bear appearance, and feisty personality.

 Planning to get this breed?
 Let’s see the Shiba Inu price and how much it costs town them – from the initial purchase price to additional costs such as vet bills, training, and grooming.

 Social media has caused the Shiba Inu’s popularity to increase, with some members of this fox-like breed making waves as Instagram and YouTube stars.